 In a heavy, wide, deep skillet, heat the butter and olive oil over medium heat until hot.

-Add the shallots and garlic, stirring for 2-3 minutes until softened and fragrant.
+Add the shallots and garlic and sauté for 2-3 minutes until softened and fragrant.

 Step 2